6arek212/CatchThePokemon-JAVA-OOP/Readme.md

 ## Project Overview

-Catch the pokemon game , the objective is to catch as many pokemons as possible , without exceeding the number of moves allowed
+Catch the pokemon game , The objective is to catch as many pokemons as possible , without exceeding the number of moves allowed